-The next solution for how to get rid of brown well water is to remove rust.
+The next solution how to get rid of brown well water is to remove rust.

 The solution to the rust problem is not difficult.
-First, you need to check that from which faucet brown water is coming out.
-Once you find out the faucets then you need to change the pipeline of that faucet.
+First, you need to check from which faucet brown water is coming out.
+Once you find out the faucets then you need to change the supply line of that faucet.
 You may need to take the help of the plumber to change the pipeline.

 If silt is the cause of brown water in the well then, its solution is not hard.